Open daily: 12:00 – 20:00

 The Kitsch Museum is open daily from 12:00 - 23:00.
 The price of a ticket is 30 lei (20 lei for Romanian visitors, who benefit from discount "because they are exposed to the kitsch around them every day").
 The museum is located on Covaci Street no. 6 (2nd floor) within the premises of Bucharest Old Town.

 The Romanian Kitsch Museum opened in May 2017.
 It was the idea of Cristian Lica, a Romanian who decided that his collection of kitsch objects would make a perfect museum in Bucharest.

 The Kitsch Museum is a boutique museum and has a room that hosts the permanent exhibition, as well as a gallery where artists can exhibit their work.
-The museum exhibits are grouped into 6 major categories: Dracula kitsch (kitsch objects coonected to the myth of the famous vampire), religious kitsch, communist-era kitsch, interior design kitsch, gypsy-kitsch, modern kitsch.
-In addition, the new museum proposes visitors to become artists.
+The museum exhibits are grouped into 6 major categories: Dracula kitsch (kitsch objects connected to the myth of the famous vampire), religious kitsch, communist-era kitsch, interior design kitsch, gypsy-kitsch, modern kitsch.
+In addition, the new museum proposes visitors become artists.
 "Make your own kitsch!"